Tim00n/Retrofy/README.md

 - UI/UX: Better color gradients, shades, borders and transitions.
 Focus on minimalism and not so "in your face"
 - A solution for the login form so a database of hundreds of thousands of usernames can be input and queried
 - A display method for all of the games in a users library
+- Natively integrating Dolphin Emulator and Citra Emulator into the codebase so that it can run game files from inside of Retrofy

 # Summary of Retrofy's technical workings